 - Research & development costs.
 Manufacturers and service companies spend a significant amount of capital on R&D to be competitive and meet the challenges of the industry.
 Time-to-market becomes very critical for service companies and pay-back period of R&D costs is usually heavily accelerated at the early product stages, i.e. when introduced and during the growth stage.

 - Steel & metals.
-Oil field is using a number of high-performance steel and alloys, to ensure that tools can work at required well conditions and achieve maximum reliability.
+Oilfield is using a number of high-performance steel and alloys, to ensure that tools can work at required well conditions and achieve maximum reliability.

 - Non-magnetic stainless steel such as P530, P530HS, P550, P580, P650, P670 and P750 is used.
 This type of steel is specifically developed for oil field operations and used mainly for down-hole applications, e.g. drill collars, subs, housings used with directional drilling tools.
 The P550, P650 and P750 are mostly used, with the P550 being a more common grade.
 Basically, the higher the number, the stronger the steel is.
-The P550, P650 and P750 are used in harsher environment, with high H2S content and potential pitting and corrosion issues.
+The P550, P650 and P750 are used in a harsher environment, with high H2S content and potential pitting and corrosion issues.
 Costs and lead time for this type of steel go higher with the grade and there is limited production capacity worldwide.

 - Monel and Inconel alloys, used for various down-hole tools, are austenite nickel-chromium-based super alloys and it a trademark of Special Metals Corporation.
 There are different grades of Inconel, but all are mainly composed of nickel, with chromium as the second element.
-Inconel are used in high temperature, corrosion and pitting environment, acid applications, exposure to high mechanical stress and sea water.
+Inconel is used in high temperature, corrosion and pitting environment, acid applications, exposure to high mechanical stress and sea water.

 - Forged steel is used in manufacturing shafts for directional drilling tools